If you want to stick to a budget in London, self-control is necessary. You’ll quickly overspend without financial discipline.

 Here is a fancy visual for you on how I spent money during my three weeks in London.

 I also wasted money by purchasing wifi.
-First I bought seven days of underground wifi.
+First, I bought seven days of underground wifi.
 It was only five pounds, but I rarely used it because there’s no wifi in the tubes themselves and not every tube station has wifi.
-Oops.
-Then I purchased seven days of FONO wifi.
+It’s not worth the money.
+Then, I purchased seven days of FONO wifi.
 Despite promising widespread access throughout London, I was less than pleased with its availability and cost.
 It was 24 pounds well wasted.

 How I Cut Costs in London

 - Buy the Oyster Card.
 The card caps your transportation cost in Zones 1 and 2 at seven pounds and also has a 7-day cap of 35.10 pounds.
 This means you won’t be charged more than seven pounds daily or 35.10 pounds in a week.
 The Oyster Card can be purchased at any kiosk in the tube station.
 It is a super simple process!
 The Oyster Card requires a five-pound deposit, which is refundable if you return the card at the end of your trip.
 TFL (Transportation for London) will also return leftover money on the card, up to ten pounds.

 - Take the tube from airports.
 Do not take the overpriced express trains from the airports.
 Instead, do as the locals do and take the tube and buses to get around, even when traveling to and from the airport.

 - Take the bus.
 Buses cost nearly half of the cost of the metro.

 - Walk.
 Many attractions are closer than they appear.
 If possible, only use public transportation at the beginning and end of the day.